Andrew Bennett , PAg

-I apply principles of ecological dynamics to design diverse agricultural ecosystems and to regenerate damaged landscapes.
-I apply my experience in mountain agriculture (range management, livestock, horticulture, agroforestry, irrigation, soil and land conservation) and habitat creation (bio-engineering, water resources, riparian management) to consult and educate on eco-farming systems.
+I design agricultural ecosystems and work on improved methods to regenerate damaged landscapes.
+I apply my background in environmental science with my experience in mixed small-scale agriculture and habitat creation to consult with and educate eco-farmers.

-In 2011, my wife and I started Moon Gravity Farm, a small-scale, periurban collection of about 20 acres of leased land in Rossland, BC.
-In 2015, we bought a 5-acre base for the operation.
-With our two young sons, we raise herds, flocks, perennials and vegetables, and sell our products directly to local consumers.
-We continuously experiment with different ways to integrate farm components to achieve greater ecological function and economic efficiency.
+I grew up in Indonesia and my volunteer has taken me to Bhutan, Guatemala, and across Canada and the USA working on farms and conservation projects.
+In 2011, my wife and I started Moon Gravity Farm, a small-scale, peri-urban collection of 15 acres of leased land and 5-acre home base in Rossland, BC.
+With our three young sons, we rotationally graze goats and chickens for meat and eggs, and raise plants on terraces and in cold frames for restoration and landscape projects.
+We sell our products directly to local consumers and continuously experiment with ways to integrate farm components to achieve greater ecological function and economic efficiency.